 In addition to the gorgeous scenery on your hike, you'll also get to see how the wall was designed for practical purposes, that being the defense against outer enemies and how the Great Wall was supposed to keep them out.
 There are 'obstacle-walls' built perpendicular to the parapets - a feature quite unique to the Second Valley part of Jinshanling Great Wall.
 These 'walls-within-walls' were used for defense against enemies who might have succeeded in scaling the outer wall.
 The steps of the Great Wall at Second Valley are rather steep and rocky with loose stones at times.
 It is important to choose comfortable footwear with a good grip and support for the feet.

-After about 2-3 hours of hiking on Second Valley, we’ll again meet up with our van and you’ll be taken back to Beijing, where you will be dropped off at your hotel.
+After about 2-3 hours of hiking on Second Valley (West Simatai), we’ll again meet up with our van and you’ll be taken back to Beijing, where you will be dropped off at your hotel.

 Stuff to bring on your trip: